dream10325/sky-cotl-height-tool/README.md

 2.  **Take a screenshot** of the QR Code screen.
 3. You now have two ways to use this tool:

-    **Method 1 (Recommended): Upload the Screenshot**
+    **Method 1: Upload the Screenshot**
     * Return to this web tool and click "Select Image" or drag and drop your screenshot file into the upload area.
-    * The tool will automatically scan the image and calculate your height.
-No copy-pasting needed.

     **Method 2: Paste the URL**
-    * Use **another phone's camera** or a web QR code scanner to read your screenshot.
+    * Use another phone's camera or a web QR code scanner to read your screenshot.
     * This will give you a URL that starts with `https://sky.thatg.co/o=`.
     * **Copy the entire URL**, paste it into the tool's input box, and click calculate.